2. Protocols 101

 Tips & Advice for Using Protocols

 • No content is ever deleted on Labstep.
-If you think you or a collaborator has deleted a Protocol, you can recover it by clicking Filter>Deleted then ticking the box next to the appropriate protocol and clicking "Restore".
+If you think you or a collaborator have deleted a Protocol, you can recover it by clicking Filter>Deleted, then ticking the box next to the appropriate protocol and clicking "Restore".

 • Combine different Filter shortcuts like Tags or Created By to find your work quicker.